RobertTalbert/calculus/assessments/FunctionsBootcamp.md

 **What if I don't earn a 90% before the deadline?** There will be a second version of the Functions Bootcamp assignment posted around the middle of the semester for those who didn't get a high enough score the first time. **But there will be no others,** so really put effort into your work here.

-**What if I only earn Proficiency rating and not Mastert
+**What if I only earn Proficiency rating and not Mastery?** (I.e. what if my score was bigger than 75% but less than 90%?)
+You can try again on the second round later in the term; or if all you are wanting in the course is a C or a B you could simply stop and use Learning Target F.1 as one of your "Proficient but not Mastered" targets.

+**Do I have to watch the videos?** No. If you feel your background is good enough to not need them, it's fine to not watch them.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NzE3NjQxNDJdfQ==
+eyJoaXN0b3J5IjpbMTI5NDk4NTkyMF19
 -->